 |---|---|---|

-Specificity | Lists multiple specific concrete actions and artifacts: 'message content, headers, attachments, deleted items, and metadata' along with specific tools ('libpff, pst-utils, and forensic email analysis tools') and use cases ('legal investigations and incident response'). | 3 / 3 |
+Specificity | Lists multiple specific concrete actions and artifacts: 'message content, headers, attachments, deleted items, and metadata' along with specific tools 'libpff, pst-utils, and forensic email analysis tools' and use cases 'legal investigations and incident response'. | 3 / 3 |

-Completeness | The 'what' is very well covered (analyze PST/OST files for forensic evidence including specific data types).
-However, there is no explicit 'Use when...' clause or equivalent trigger guidance — the when is only implied through the mention of 'legal investigations and incident response'.
-Per rubric guidelines, missing explicit trigger guidance caps this at 2. | 2 / 3 |
+Completeness | The 'what' is thoroughly covered (analyze PST/OST files for various forensic evidence types), but there is no explicit 'Use when...' clause or equivalent trigger guidance.
+The when is only implied through the mention of 'legal investigations and incident response'. | 2 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'PST', 'OST', 'Outlook', 'email forensic', 'headers', 'attachments', 'deleted items', 'metadata', 'legal investigations', 'incident response'.
-These are terms a forensic analyst or investigator would naturally use. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural terms a user would use: 'Outlook', 'PST', 'OST', 'email forensic', 'headers', 'attachments', 'deleted items', 'metadata', 'legal investigations', 'incident response'.
+These are terms professionals in this domain would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche: Microsoft Outlook PST/OST forensic analysis with specific tools (libpff, pst-utils).
-This is unlikely to conflict with general email skills, document analysis skills, or other forensic skills due to the very specific file formats and tooling mentioned. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche: Microsoft Outlook PST/OST forensic analysis is very specific and unlikely to conflict with other skills.
+The combination of file formats (PST, OST), specific tools (libpff, pst-utils), and domain (email forensics) creates a clear, unique identity. | 3 / 3 |

 Total | 11 / 12 Passed |